GentritIbishi/Image_Recognition_Task_Execution_Times_in_Mobile_Edge/README.md

 ![image](https://github.com/GentritIbishi/Image_Recognition_Task_Execution_Times_in_Mobile_Edge/assets/44057937/201c172e-2b05-49f7-9fd8-35517369adba)

-## After all results - Decision
+## After all results - We decided to use Random Forest

-After analyzing all the results we saw that classification with more data performs better than regression, so we decided to use classification for prediction, since it is more accurate, with a larger amount of data.
+After analyzing all the results, we observed that classification with more data performs better than regression.
+Consequently, we decided to use classification for prediction.
+Among the evaluated algorithms—Logistic Regression, Decision Tree, Random Forest, SVM, and Naive Bayes—Random Forest consistently demonstrated higher accuracy and reliability with larger datasets.
+Therefore, for our predictive tasks, we have selected Random Forest due to its superior performance and robustness.

 ## Usage